 N2WS supports file-level recovery.
 N2WS does backup on the volume and instance level and specializes in instant recovery of volumes and complete instances.
 However, in many cases, a user may want to access specific files and folders rather than recovering an entire volume.

-In previous versions of CPM, you could recover a volume, attach it to an instance, mount it and then access the data from within that instance.
+In previous versions of N2WS, you could recover a volume, attach it to an instance, mount it and then access the data from within that instance.
 After completing the restore, assuming the volume is no longer needed, the user needed to unmount, detach and delete the volume.

 On the right side of any file or folder, there is a green download icon that will download the file or folder.
 Folders are downloaded as uncompressed zip files.